The London Freedom Pass: Free Travel Across London

 Each type gives access to free or discounted travel across London’s transport network — including buses, Tubes, trams, the DLR, London Overground, and most National Rail services within Greater London.

-With a Freedom Pass, you can enjoy free travel on most forms of London transport at any time.
+With a disabled person's Freedom Pass, you can enjoy free travel on most forms of London transport at any time.

 Eligibility depends on age or disability.
 If you’re over 66 years old, you’re eligible for the Older Person’s Freedom Pass.
 This aligns with the state pension age, so once you reach that milestone, you can apply through your local London borough.